Prepare the map and form

 - Click the Community cleanup workbook to open it.

-The workbook opens.
-The workbook contains one page with three cards and a title, but no data.
 In the next section, you will add the data you collected and use it to update the cards in the workbook.

 Visualize your data